 1. Let them have their own space

-2. Prepare their soil before heading to our Portland Nursery and Garden Center (in the Raleigh Hills Neighborhood)
+2. Prepare their soil before heading to our Portland garden center (in the Raleigh Hills Neighborhood)

 Do a soil test and add the proper soil amendments before you buy seeds or starts.
 That way your excited little gardener can get right to work after bringing home their garden goodies.